-Newmark has a single operating segment.
+Newmark's operations consist of one reportable segment, real estate services as the Company is managed on a consolidated basis.
 Newmark is a real estate services firm offering services to commercial real estate tenants, investors, owners, occupiers, and developers.
 Newmark's services include leasing and corporate advisory, investment sales and real estate finance, consulting, origination and servicing of commercial mortgage loans, valuation, project and development management and property and facility management.
-The chief operating decision-maker evaluates the operating results of Newmark regardless of geographic location as total real estate services and allocates resources accordingly.
-Newmark recognized revenues as follows (in thousands):
+As of December 31, 2024, the Company has identified the Executive Chairman as the chief operating decision maker, who uses revenues and net income to evaluate the results of the business.
+The chief operating decision maker also uses revenues to allocate resources and compensation.
+Refer to Note 29 - "Subsequent Events" for additional information regarding the Company's Executive Chairman.